wolfSSL/wolfssl/IDE/ROWLEY-CROSSWORKS-ARM/README.md

 3. test:
 This is a sample test application.
 It runs "wolfcrypt_test" suite suite repeatedly until a failure occurs.

-# Prerequisits
+# Prerequisites

-+You will need to install the "Freescale Kinetis CPU Support Package" and "ARM CPU Support Package" in the Rowley Package Manager under Tools -> Pacakge Manager.
++You will need to install the "Freescale Kinetis CPU Support Package" and "ARM CPU Support Package" in the Rowley Package Manager under Tools -> Package Manager.

-# Harware Support
+# Hardware Support

 All hardware functions are defined in `kinetis_hw.c` and are currently setup for a Freescale Kinetis K64 Coretx-M4 microcontroller.
 This file can be customized to work with other Kinetis microcontrollers by editing the top part of the file.
 Testing for this project was done with the Freescale Kinetis `MK64FN1M0xxx12` using the `TWR-K64F120M`.
 To build for the `TWR-K64F120M` or `FRDM-K64F`, define `WOLFSSL_FRDM_K64` in the Preprocessor Definitions section of CrossStudio, or define it in "user_settings.h".